CudaText-addons/cuda_spell_checker/readme/readme.txt

     - "*" (star character): Enable for all files.
     - "txt,md,html": Enable only for listed file extensions, which are comma-separated, without dot-char.
       To specify files without extension here, add item "-" (minus sign).

 - "url_regex": RegEx which finds URLs to skip them on checking.
 Avoid complex RegExes, it's slower.
+- "use_global_cache" (0/1): Allows to create the global cache to speed-up the spell-checking even more.
+Typical size of the cache on 5 Mb document: 40-60 Mb.
+Cache will not be cleared until you exit the app.
+Example speedup on 5 Mb document: 1.5 sec -> 1 sec.

 About